naela-elmore/homepage/content/authors/admin/_index.md

     url: https://epps.utdallas.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests revolve around the intersection of social resistance dynamics, autocratic behavior, and traditional and digital repression in political activism, with a regional focus on the Southwest Asian and North African (SWANA) region region.
+bio: My research interests revolve around the intersection of social resistance dynamics, autocratic behavior, and traditional and digital repression in political activism, with a regional focus on the Southwest Asian and North African (SWANA) region.